programminghistorian/ph-submissions/lessons/gravity-model.md

 <ul><li><a href="https://en.wikipedia.org/wiki/Order_of_operations">order of operations</a></li></ul>.
 </div>

 The example used in this tutorial is one of many "gravity models" or "spatial interaction models" that measure the way entities (often people) use spaces.
 They are part of what A.G.
 Wilson referred to as a "family of spatial interaction models"[^3].
 Wilson outlines many different equations (models), depending on what type of movement is under investigation and what information is known or unknown.
 For example, you would need to use a different or adapted model (equation) if your case study involved movement between multiple locations and multiple destinations.
 Gravity models are also the subject of active research, and scholars continue to refine their underlying mathematics as new ideas emerge.
 The formula used here is based upon the latest research to date, at the time the article was written.
-It is particularly indebted to earlier work by Flowerdew, Aiken, Lovett, Abel, and Congen, variously published between 1982 and 2010.[^4]
+It is particularly indebted to earlier work by Flowerdew, Aiken, Lovett, Abel, and Congdon, variously published between 1982 and 2010.[^4]

 From a mathematical perspective, our gravity model is a type of [regression analysis](https://en.wikipedia.org/wiki/Regression_analysis), a means of comparing sets of variables in search of relationships between them.
 While not all gravity models use regression, the example in this tutorial does.
 This section covers in brief regression analyses, moving from a simple linear regression, to a multivariate linear regression, and finally to the negative binomial regression which is the basis of our model.
 Each builds upon the other.